pmcelhaney/counterfact/docs/usage.md

 };
 ```

-The TypeScript file's path corresponds to the endpoint's URL.
 Each of the exported functions implements an HTTP request method (GET, POST, PUT, etc.).
 Each of these functions takes one argument -- `$` -- which is used to access request information, build a response, and interact with the server's state.

 > [!TIP]
 > If you're familiar with Express, `$` is sort of a combination of `req` and `res` with type safety and extra super powers.